If you traveled to an area where dengue, Zika or chikungunya is spreading, prevent mosquito bites:

 Watch Your Surroundings

-To avoid these mosquitoes, limit your time spend in the areas where they breed.
-Areas that have heavy vegetation, streams and other items that are wet and easy areas for mosquitoes to breed will have more of these insects around.
-If you must go into those areas, take special precautions and ensure that all of your skin is either covered or protected by an insecticide.
+To avoid mosquitoes, limit your time spent in areas where they breed.
+Locations that have heavy vegetation, streams, standing water, and damp areas are likely to attract mosquitoes because this is the ideal environment for them to breed.
+If you must go into these types of areas, take special precautions and ensure that all of your skin is either covered or protected by an EPA-registered insect repellent.